mnaji42/IA-ci-cd/README.md

 # CI/CD & Documentation Automation Template

-Reusable template for automating documentation, unit tests, and CI/CD pipelines for any backend project (Node.js, Express, Rust, Python, etc.).
+Reusable template for automating documentation, unit tests, and CI/CD pipelines for any backend project (Node.js/Express example provided, but easily adaptable to Rust, Python, Go, etc.).

+---

+## ⚠️ Important

+> **All configuration files and workflows in this template are provided as examples for a Node.js/Express stack.
+> If you use another stack or language, you should adapt, replace, or remove these files as needed.
+> The automation principles and folder structure remain the same.**

 ---